pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 Even alerts and confirmation dialogs can be thought of navigation as they take full control over the interface and force you to make a selection.
-It's also possible for you to define your own notions of navigation, such as bottom menus, toasts, and more.
+It's also possible for you to define your own notions of navigation, such as bottom sheets, toasts, and more.

 ## State-driven navigation